 Ice Lake Nodes¶

-These new nodes entered general service in October 2021.
+These new nodes entered general service in October 2021 and were expanded in August 2023.

 - The Ice Lake nodes are named according to the scheme cpu-q-[1-544].